-Dirt stains seem to wash out better than many other merino shirts I’ve tried, even in comparably dark colors.
-My light-colored Smartwool Ultralight Sport Hoody, by contrast, is almost unusably grubby-looking after similar use (one month of nonstop wear).
-My Smartwool hoody is basically relegated to yard work and solo backcountry trips, while my Solstice still looks good enough for travel.
+Dirt stains seem to wash out of the Solstice better than many other merino shirts I’ve tested, even in comparably dark colors.
+My light-colored Smartwool Ultralight Sport Hoody, by contrast, is almost unusably grubby-looking after a month of nonstop wear.
+It’s now relegated to yard work and solo backcountry trips, while my Solstice still looks spiffy enough for travel.

 Price and Value

 Merino clothing tends to be expensive, but at $80 the Solstice Hoodie is on the affordable side of the merino sun hoody range.
 Comparing to a few other popular merino sun hoodies: the Smartwool Ultralight Sport matches the $80 price tag, the Voormi River Run sells for $129, and the Ibex Indie costs a whopping $170!

 I think the Ridge Merino Solstice is a great value, especially when you factor in its durability.
 Unlike some merino shirts that wear out after a couple months of use, you’ll really get your money’s worth out of the Solstice.